 I like to pipe it wiggly and funny and then use a gel black color to dot the eye and make the mouth using a tooth pick.
 Watch the video to understand the step better.

-I love the fact that I don’t have to be perfect here.
-It should look funny cause that what makes the kid excited, so those wobbly meringue are welcoming with creepy smiles.
+I love the fact that I don't have to be perfect here.
+It should look funny cause that what makes the kid excited, so this wobbly meringue are welcoming with creepy smiles.